chhiara/tRAX/README.md

 Docker

-- You can download the docker image from dockerhub using the command `docker pull ucsclowelab/trax`
+- You can download the docker image from dockerhub using the command `docker pull ucsclowelab/tRAX`
-- We have also included a Makefile for quickly building packages for popular genomes (Hg19, Hg38, etc)

-  - These can be created with the command `make build-hg19` for example

 Special file formats